Jorden Hall

 Jorden Hall is a historic building located on the campus of the University of Sioux Falls in Sioux Falls, South Dakota.
 It was designed by architect Joseph Schwarz and built in 1908.
+It is the oldest building remaining at the University of Sioux Falls.

-It was listed on the National Register of Historic Places in 2000.
+It was listed on the National Register of Historic Places in 2000 for its representation of the gothic revival architectural style.